 During my two decades in here, I’ve become an ordained minister and a mentor to young women who are also in prison.
 And if I get out – I have a job secured, and plan to continue to help those in prison and work hard to change our justice system.

-My daughter started a petition to Obama asking him to grant me clemency.
+My daughter started a petition to Obama asking him to grant me clemency, and more than 100,000 people have signed it.
 It was a source of strength and hope for me – a chance to be free.

 Obama made an incredible push at helping to right the wrongs of our criminal justice system.
 And under President Donald Trump, Jared Kushner and others have worked to keep clemency and criminal justice reform in the foreground.